pankajsoni19/AppServer/README.md

 The settings are in conf folder and it uses logger to log comments.

-Main class is in bootup.java (there is graceful shutdown, if needed).W
+Main class is in bootup.java (there is graceful shutdown, if needed).

 As this is a demo for server load capability, I have not updated all the html files with all menu options, neither condensed them.

+Any applications here, have not been tested in actual production environment, the developer or company will not be liable for any damage caused by their use.